allegro/allegro.tech/_posts/2015-03-26-testing-server-faults-with-Wiremock.md

 ### Timeout

 In microservices architecture, services should be fast.
-But sometimes they don't.
+But sometimes they aren't.
 Think of database overload, garbage collection pause or unusual network latency.
 Service response time becomes seconds, not milliseconds.
 There is one fundamental question in such a case: is a response from the service critical?
 You can think about two options:

  * response is critical — for example you cannot render a page for the end user without having microservice's response.
-In this case it is probably better not to set timeout or have it at high value — user may prefer to have page rendered in few seconds more than usual instead of seeing error page;
+In this case it is probably better not to set timeout or set it at a high value — user may prefer to have page rendered in a few seconds more than usual instead of seeing an error page;
- * response is not critical — as a real example there is seo-service in Allegro Group, which serves metadata such as page title and description for [allegro.pl listing](http://allegro.pl/search?nl=1&string=java).
+ * response is not critical — as a real example there is a seo-service in Allegro Group, which serves metadata such as page title and description for [allegro.pl listing](http://allegro.pl/search?nl=1&string=java).
- This is important due to SEO positioning, but lack of response is invisible to user (default metadata can be used as a fallback) and if seo-service failure is short-term (for example several minutes or even few hours) it has no negative impact on SEO positioning.
+ This is important due to SEO positioning, but the lack of response is invisible to the user (default metadata can be used as a fallback) and if the seo-service failure is short-term
+ (for example several minutes or even few hours) it has no negative impact on SEO positioning.
- In this case setting timeout is crucial — it's much worse for user to have page rendering delayed few seconds than having page loaded fast but without some invisible metadata.
+ In this case setting timeout is crucial — it's much worse for the user to have page rendering delayed a few seconds than having page loaded fast but without some invisible metadata.

 You can easily test the second scenario with Wiremock using `withFixedDelay` method: